By Kent Sullivan and Matt McCauley

 No articles have yet been found describing collisions in the 1930s or 1940s.
 By Spring, 1951, however, at least one crossing was proving to be a problem – NE 52nd Street.
 From the brief description in the article, it appears the approach on the west side was too steep to allow for good visibility and possibly adequate stopping distance.
-The town planned to level the approach and move it slightly north, as well as ask the NP to install a flashing signal – the first such request found to date.
+The town planned to flatten out the approach and move it slightly north, as well as to ask the NP to install a flashing signal – the first such request found to date.
 However, these improvements were still being discussed in August, 1956 and it is not known if or when they were eventually enacted.

 In the early 1960s, two more serious collisions happened in the Five Points area, one year apart, in April, 1962 and April, 1963.
 No one was seriously injured in either of these mishaps.
-The authors suspect that enough other collisions occurred in this area to spur the NP to authorize installing two sets of flashing light signals, at 132nd Avenue NE in October, 1964 and NE 124th Street in August, 1965.
+The authors suspect that enough other collisions occurred in this area to spur the NP to authorize installing two sets of flashing light signals, at Slater Avenue NE in October, 1964 and NE 124th Street in August, 1965.